-2.2.
+3.2.
 Domainpart

-The domainpart of a JID is that portion after the '@' character (if any) and before the '/' character (if any); it is the primary identifier and is the only REQUIRED element of a JID (a mere domainpart is a valid JID).
+The domainpart of a JID is that portion which remains once any portion from the first '/' character to the end of the string has been removed (if there is a '/' character present), and then any portion from the beginning of the string to the first '@' character (if there is a '@' character present).
+The domainpart is the primary identifier and is the only REQUIRED element of a JID (a mere domainpart is a valid JID).
 Typically a domainpart identifies the "home" server to which clients connect for XML routing and data management functionality.
 However, it is not necessary for an XMPP domainpart to identify an entity that provides core XMPP server functionality (e.g., a domainpart can identify an entity such as a multi-user chat service [XEP-0045], a publish-subscribe service [XEP-0060], or a user directory).